pytrackdat/pytrackdat/tutorial.md

 Writing Notes:
 * Avoid data duplication at all times!
+	* if one field can be calculated from others (!!! not talked about yet), can use Django / programming / display to automatically calculate
 * Use additional relations
 * Relationships: one-one, one-many, many-many
 	* ADVANCED: Attaching information to relationships